anqianqi1/Mini-project-1/README.md

 this is the homework for EC601 mini project

+the process and problems that I handled are in file mini project process

 if you have any idea of improving my code or correct it please email me anqiguo@bu.edu